Investigating the efficiency of marginalising over discrete parameters in Bayesian computations: Results

 \subsection{Dawid--Skene model}

 Unlike the Gaussian mixture models, \emph{jags-full} slightly outperformed \emph{stan} as seen in the first row of \autoref{fig:Dawid-Skene-result}.
-While \emph{stan}'s computation times was comparable to those of \emph{jags-full}, it had lower minimum effective sample size.
-The $\hat{R}$ values demonstrate that \emph{stan} converged the most consistently out of all models.
+The \emph{stan} model had both a longer computation time and a larger minimum effective sample size compared to \emph{jags-full}.
+However, the latter was so fast that its time per minimum effective sample size was smaller.
+The $\hat{R}$ values demonstrate that \emph{stan} and \emph{jags-full} converged the most consistently out of all models.
 The marginalised model, \emph{jags-marg}, takes significantly longer computation time than all other models which makes it the worst performer when looking at time per minimum effective sample.